daz4126/Nanny-State/README.md

 1) It renders the initial view (as we saw in the Hello World example above).
 2) It returns a function that is the only way of updating the state (which we didn't use in the Hello World example, since the state didn't change).

 To be able to use this function, we need to assign it to a variable when we call the `Nanny` function.
-We usually call it `Update` but it can be called anything you like:
+We usually call it `update` but it can be called anything you like:

 ```
-const Update = Nanny(state,view)
+const update = Nanny(state,view)
 ```

 The `Update` function can now be used to update the state.
 It works by providing it with a transformer function that tells Nanny State how to update the value of the state.
 Nanny State will then re-render the view based on any changes that have occured.